-Step 1: Install the Neon MCP Server globally
+Step 1: Add the Neon MCP Server

-}Step 2: Create a new Neon project
+Step 2: Create a new Neon project

 Use an existing Neon project or create a new one, either through the Neon Dashboard or by instructing your coding agent to create a new project or retrieve the connection string of an existing project.